 You pull me back and forth and then you run away and hide.”

-Finishing out the album is the title track “Wild Hearts.”
-A hopeful song that exemplifies moving forward with love as the guide.
-The lyrics creatively tie in the stars (I’d imagine would be the Gemini constellation) and railroad tracks that help symbolize traveling with a purpose.
-We follow the story of two lovers moving to the Midwest, starting a family, and constantly reminding yourself of the times where your hearts were wild.
+Finishing out the album is the title track, “Wild Hearts.”
+The hopeful song exemplifies moving forward with love as the guide.
+The lyrics creatively tie in the stars (I’m imagining the Gemini constellation) and railroad tracks that help symbolize traveling with a purpose.
+We follow the story of two lovers moving to the Midwest, starting a family, and constantly reminding themselves of the times where their hearts were wild.
 It’s a reminder that in all fairy tales, ‘happily ever after’ always comes after struggles, mistakes, and sadness.

-Wild Hearts carries a story from the beginning to the end of a woman who grows into herself through experiences in life, love, and heartbreaks.
+Wild Hearts carries the story of a woman who grows into herself through experiences in life, love, and heartbreaks.
 Each song brings another chapter and way to relate to your own personal journeys.
-There are plenty of gems in this album that can always serve as reminders and guides to get you through life’s troubles.
+There are plenty of gems on this album that can serve as reminders and guides to get you through life’s troubles.
 The Gemnize deliver a constellation of songs that shine bright with Wild Hearts.